HamzaVim/cs50-final-project/README.md

-# CS50 Final Project - Dictionary extension
+# CS50 Final Project - E-Dictionary extension
 #### Selecting (highlighting) a word on any website, will give a definition, and also a phonetic, identification, and an example.
 #### It can also be saved as a bookmark.